 5. SAUCONY PEREGRINE 8

 Saucony Peregrine 8 is a perfect shoe for both road and trail.
-It will give you the traction you need at any type of surface.
+It will give you the traction you need on any type of surface.
 The insoles provide good stability on the trail.
 Due to the heavy weight, it’s not the shoe you want for a race, but it is surely a good choice in challenging conditions.

 The upper part is made of synthetic material that provides good breathability and airflow.
 Support is excellent throughout construction.
 The padding is generous around the neck.